uilianries/imgui/About-the-IMGUI-paradigm.md

 - IMGUI refers to the API: literally the interface between the application and the UI system.
 - The API tries to minimize the application having to retain data related to the UI system.
 - The API tries to minimize the UI system having to retain data related to the application.
 - API != Implementation.
-Whatever happens within the UI system stays within the UI system and isn't part of the definition.
+Whatever happens inside the UI system stays inside the UI system and isn't part of the definition.

 This is in comparison with typical RMGUI ("retained-mode UI") which: